3.15 tornadoes Quiz

 Answer explanation

 Tornado Alley refers to a region in the central United States where a high frequency of tornadoes occurs.
-This makes the correct answer 'where most of America's tornadoes occur', distinguishing it from other options.
+This makes the correct answer 'where most of America's tornadoes occur', distinguishing it from the other unrelated options.

 Tags